NSchrading/redditDataExtractor/README.md

 ### Installing the reddit Data Extractor from Source

 The reddit Data Extractor has been tested and is working for 64-bit versions of both Windows 8 and Linux Mint 16.
 Precompiled versions of the program are available for download if you don't want to go through the arduous process of installing PyQt.
+These are found under the releases section: https://github.com/NSchrading/redditDataExtractor/releases

 If you do wish to run the program from source, below are the steps I took to run them on Windows and Linux.
 A slightly different process may be required for versions of linux not based off of Ubuntu.
 In general, Python 3.4, PyQt4, PRAW, BeautifulSoup4, and Requests are required.